wix-incubator/react-templates/README.md

 ```

 ## rt-class
 To reduce the boilerplate code when setting class names programatically, you can use the rt-class directive.
-It expects a JSON object with keys as class names, and a boolean as the value.
+It expects a JSON object with keys as class names, and a Boolean as the value.
 If the value is true, the class name will be included.

 <p>Note the following:<br/>
 1. In React templates, you can use the "class" attribute as you would in HTML. <br/>